by Dr. Lawrence Wilson

 Healing on a nutritional balancing program may be slow, at first.
 The liver is simply incapable of removing many toxins quickly.
 Later on, as one becomes more healthy, the liver’s ability to process toxic substances improves rather dramatically.

-This often contributes heavily to liver toxicity, because it interferes with the proper functioning of the liver.
-As with a toxic liver, a congested and sluggish liver also is not revealed on most blood or other medical tests.
-Hair analysis indicators for it include a slower oxidation rate, a lower Na/K ratio less than about 2, higher toxic metal levels or a few poor eliminator patterns, (very low toxic metal readings), low zinc, and perhaps sympathetic dominance.
+A congested and sluggish liver may not be revealed on most blood or other medical tests.
+Hair analysis indicators for it usually include a low sodium/potassium ratio (less than about 2), higher toxic metal levels or several poor eliminator patterns, (very low toxic metal readings), low zinc, and perhaps sympathetic dominance.

-In addition, a sluggish and congested liver is more common with:
+In addition, a sluggish and congested liver is more common in:

-2. Adults than to children, generally, although today some children are so toxic that there are a few exceptions.
+2. Adults, rather than children, generally, although today some children are so toxic that there are a few exceptions.

 3. More emotional people, as compared to those who are unemotional.
 This is explained in more detail below.